Orbitale/ArrayFixture/README.md

 ## License and Copyright

-This project is licensed under AGPL-3.0.
-This license implies that if you modify this project, you must share those modifications by making them open-source too.
-However, the AGPL-3.0 license applies only on this project.

-If you don't want to follow this rule or do not want to use AGPL-3.0 licensed software, you must buy commercial licenses.

-Contact us for more information.
+This project is licensed under LGPL-2.1.
+Check the [LICENSE](./LICENSE) file for more details.